PrachiK06/ecommerce-sales-dashboard/README.md

 # ecommerce-sales-dashboard
-An interactive dashboard to track and analyze a stores online sales across India
+An interactive Power BI dashboard to track and analyze a stores online sales across India